ibm-cloud-docs/fortigate-10g/faqs.md

 {: faq}
 {: support}

-No, it is not possible to have a FSA 10G and a Network Gateway device to be associated with the same customer VLAN.
+No, it is not possible to have an FSA 10G and a Network Gateway device to be associated with the same customer VLAN.

 ## Does this offering charge for private network connectivity?
 {: #network}
 {: faq}
 {: support}

-IBM© offers private connectivity free of charge, which is one of our key differentiators in the marketplace.
+IBM© offers private connectivity free of charge, which is one of the key differentiators in the marketplace.

-## Is FSA 1Gbps also a multi-VLAN offering?
+## Is FSA 1 GBps also a multi-VLAN offering?
 {: #multi-vlan}
 {: faq}
 {: support}

-No, only FSA 10Gbps supports multiple VLANs.
+No, only FSA 10 Gbps supports multiple VLANs.

-## Is FSA 10Gbps available in Federal data centers?
+## Is FSA 10 Gbps available in Federal data centers?
 {: #federal}
 {: faq}
 {: support}

-FSA 10Gbps is not currently available in Federal data centers.
+FSA 10 Gbps is not currently available in Federal data centers.

-## Can a FSA 10Gbps be used in place of a Virtual Router Appliance?
+## Can an FSA 10 Gbps be used in place of a Virtual Router Appliance?
 {: #vra}
 {: faq}
 {: support}